andrewskaggs/osx-scripts/README.md

 ```

 ##screensaver.sh
 Fixes a screensaver timeout policy that is too short.
-Create a plist file with the following contents in your launchctl folder (~/Library/LaunchAgent/screensaver.plist) and it will run on a schedule:
+I scheduled it to run as a job every 4 minutes so that the default 5 minute timeout is never hit.
+Create a plist file with the following contents in your launchctl folder (~/Library/LaunchAgent/screensaver.plist):
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN"